 All you need is a gentle cleanser that’s not formulated for any skin type specifically.
 The cleanser you have hanging around for those oily days, or for when the wintery wind robs your skin of moisture isn’t going to provide you with the most accurate answer in this case.
-It’s also best to do this “test” earlier in the day, before your skin has had the chance to react to any other skin care products you’ve used, or environmental factors.
+It’s also best to do this “test” earlier in the day before your skin has had the chance to react to any other skincare products you’ve used, or environmental factors.

-To get a better idea of what your skin type is, simply was your face using a gentle cleanser and lukewarm water.
+To get a better idea of what your skin type is, simply wash your face using a gentle cleanser and lukewarm water.
 Pat it dry gently, then wait.
 If you’re short on time, you can run to the bathroom to do an assessment after about 30 minutes.
 However, you’ll get more accurate results if you can wait 1-2 hours.

 What you see and feel will tell you a lot about your skin type.
 If after 30 minutes, your skin has a slight oily sheen, you likely have oily skin.
 The production of oil is likely to increase throughout the day, and within an hour a piece of blotting paper pressed to your skin would show at least a moderate amount of residue.